Your Reliable Chiller,Chiller Unit and Chiller System Manufacturer from China

 Chillers can be divided into water-cooled, air-cooled, or evaporatively cooled.
 Water-cooled systems can provide efficiency and environmental impact advantages over air-cooled systems.

 The compressor is the most important part of a chiller.
-We call compressor is the refrigeration heart for a chiller.
+We call the compressor is the refrigeration heart for a chiller.

 When compressor working, it creates a pressure difference to move the refrigerant around the system.